 For that reason, this is one of the best ways to earn instant PayPal money in the UK.

-Toluna is among the best UK money making apps out there.
-It is simple and enjoyable to use, and regulars say they enjoy the sense of belonging that comes from joining the Toluna community.
+Toluna is simple and enjoyable to use, and regulars say they enjoy the sense of belonging that comes from joining the Toluna community.

 This company calls its devotees ‘Toluna influencers’, as their input can be used to help shape the way big brands operate.